LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: A Computational Cost

 \section{A$\quad$ Computational Cost}

 On a single thread, both Qwen-Plus and DeepSeek-V3 process more than 1,200 nodes per hour, and this can be further accelerated with multi-threading.
 Since responses are limited to probabilities only, token usage and costs remain low.\\ On a standard workstation ($\geq$16 cores, $\geq$32 GB RAM, stable $\geq$100 Mbps network) using simple asynchronous multi-threading (100 parallel API calls to DeepSeek-V3 or Qwen-Plus), we measured the actual computation time and API costs for processing the two datasets.
 As shown in Table 6, these results demonstrate the practical deployability of our framework in resource-constrained environments.
-All benchmarking scripts will be released alongside the final code in the camera-ready stage.
+Graphs in the PHEME dataset typically have only a few dozen nodes and take about 10 seconds to process each news item, while those in the Weibo dataset usually contain thousands of nodes and take 30–60 seconds per items.